Efficient calibration for imperfect epidemic models with applications to the analysis of COVID-19: Discussions and Concluding Remarks

 \section{Discussions and Concluding Remarks}

-A new calibration method is proposed to estimate the unknown parameters in epidemic models.
+Epidemic models for the analysis of COVID-19 are often imperfect.
+A new calibration method is proposed to estimate the unknown parameters in the imperfect epidemic models.
 The proposed estimator outperforms the least squares estimator by providing a smaller estimation variance and achieving the semiparametric efficiency.
 The proposed method is applied to the SEIR model for the analysis of COVID-19 pandemic.
 The estimates of the quantities of interest, such as the basic reproduction number and the average incubation period, and their confidence intervals are obtained based on the asymptotic results.

 Apart from the frequentist approach studied in this paper, we are currently developing a Bayesian framework that extends the recent developments of Bayesian calibration to count data.
 For example, the orthogonal Gaussian process models \citep{plumlee2016calibrating} or the Bayesian projected calibration \citep{tuo2017adjustments,xie2021bayesian} can be used to model the model discrepancy, which addresses the unidentifiability issue for continuous outputs, and it is conceivable to further extend the modeling to count data by incorporating the idea of the generalized calibration in \cite{grosskopf2020generalized}.
+This framework is particularly useful when the goal is to provide a better fit to the data.
+Moreover, by incorporates prior distributions on the parameters and allowing for a range of plausible values, a Bayesian analysis can provide a more comprehensive assessment of uncertainty of the estimates.
 It is also worth investigating the confidence set on the calibration parameters using the method of \cite{plumlee2019computer} for the application herein.
 Another interesting direction that deserves further studies is to relax the constant parameter assumption.
 Instead, the calibration parameters can be assumed to be functions of some factors, such as time or temperature, which not only increases the model flexibility but also can provide further insights to the time-course dynamics of the COVID-19 infection.